Use the Spotlight Cloud Diagnostic Server application

 Sign in with your Quest account.

 The configuration panel opens.
-Click Connections.

-Add new connection / edit existing connection
+Add a new connection

 Enter connection details